Paris IAS

 The Paris IAS is located in the Hôtel de Lauzun, a 17th century mansion in the very heart of Paris, on the Île Saint-Louis.

-The fellows benefit from workspaces and access to IT infrastructure, in-house research facilities and other relevant resources (including special access to a network of university libraries in Paris and a document delivery service at the institute), and logistical and financial support for the organization of scientific events or for other initiatives related to their work (intersectoral collaborations, doctoral training, publications).
-The Paris IAS also provides fully equipped apartments to its fellows in a building located in the park of the Cité universitaire internationale de Paris with easy access to the Institute.
+The Fellows benefit from workspaces and access to IT infrastructure, in-house research facilities and other relevant resources (including special access to a network of university libraries in Paris and a document delivery service at the Institute), as well as logistical and financial support for the organization of scientific events or for other initiatives related to their work (intersectoral collaborations, doctoral training, publications).
+The Paris IAS also provides fully equipped apartments to its Fellows in a building located in the park of the Cité universitaire internationale de Paris with easy access to the Institute.

 Scientific priorities in FIAS